Shirley Temple Black, child star who became diplomat, dies at 85

 The Screen Actors Guild gave her its 2005 Life Achievement Award.
 In her acceptance speech posted on the group's website, she said: "I have one piece of advice for those of you who want to receive the Lifetime Achievement Award: Start early!"

-In 1998, she was a Kennedy Center honoree, one of a select few to receive the annual award.
+In 1998, she was a Kennedy Center honouree, one of a select few to receive the annual award.

 POLITICS AND DIPLOMACY